CSC-175/Coding_Problem2/README.md

 </ul>

 ## Directions
-Write a program to prompt a user to enter a natural number and check to see if it is a Strong number or not.
-This number occurs when the sum of the factorials of each digit is equal to the number.
-Note: This solution must make use of only loops!
-No arrays or functions allowed!
+Write a program to prompt a user to enter a natural number and check to see if it is a Strong number or not. <b>Note: This solution must make use of only loops!
+No arrays or functions allowed!</b>

 ## Interface Prototype Example